Brizzardis/Brizzardis/README.md

 ### 👋 Hi, my name is Ilya.

 I am currently working as a Business Analyst at Gold Apple (beauty retailer №1 in Russia), focus on optimizing checkout area processes and developing solutions for the gift cards product.
-Preparing to become a Data Scientist.

 #
 ### 🛠️ Languages and Tools